Pension Carry Forward Calculator

 If you have accessed your pension flexibly, your annual allowance may be reduced to £10,000 (Money Purchase Annual Allowance).

-If your income is over £200,000, you should check if the tapered annual allowance applies to you.
+If your income is over £200,000, you should check if the tapered annual allowance applies to you — our taper guide explains the rules in full.

 Disclaimer: This calculator provides estimates only and should not be considered financial advice.
 The calculations are based on the information you provide and current tax year rates and thresholds.
 The calculator assumes you were a member of a registered pension scheme in the relevant tax years.
 Tax rules, including annual allowance amounts and tapering thresholds, may change in future years.
 Please consult with a qualified financial advisor for personalized advice regarding your pension contributions and tax planning.